-Watch for a daytime moon this week | EarthSky.org
+Watch for a daytime moon | EarthSky.org

-Photo top of post: Moon just past full by Peter Lowenstein – morning of January 13, 2017 – from Mutare, Zimbabwe.

-This week – beginning Tuesday morning, June 11, 2017 – watch for the daytime moon.
-No matter where you are on Earth, look generally westward after sunrise to see the moon in a clear blue daytime sky.
+In the coming mornings, watch for a daytime moon.
+No matter where you are on Earth, look generally westward after sunrise to see the moon in a blue daytime sky, assuming yours is clear.

 Why can you see the moon in the daytime now?
-The full moon took place this weekend.
-That means the moon is now in a waning gibbous phase, rising after nightfall and setting in a westward direction after sunrise.
+The full moon – and partial lunar eclipse – happened during the night of Tuesday, July 16, 2019 (or the morning of Wednesday, July 17, for some).
+In the days after full moon, the moon is officially in a waning gibbous phase, rising after nightfall and setting in a westward direction shortly after sunrise.

-If you look for the moon at the same time every morning, you’ll see it appearing higher and higher in the western sky each early morning, all week long.
+If you look for the moon at the same time every morning, you’ll see this week’s waning moon appearing higher and higher in the western sky each early morning, for several days.
 To understand why, think about where the sun is in early morning.
-The moon is moving in its orbit around Earth, drawing closer and closer to the Earth-sun line.
+A full moon is opposite the sun, in the west when the sun is in the east.
+Except now it’s after full moon.
+The moon is moving in its orbit around Earth – moving toward the east, as it always does – drawing closer and closer to the Earth-sun line.

-By July 16, the moon will be at the last quarter phase – rising around midnight and southward around dawn.
-By July 23, the moon will be new – located most nearly on the Earth-sun line – crossing the sky with the sun during the day and so is not generally visible in our sky.
+By July 25, 2019, the moon will be at the last quarter phase – rising around midnight and southward around dawn.
+Then the moon will turn new again on August 1.
+It’ll be rising and setting with the sun, giving us deliciously dark skies for the upcoming Delta Aquariid meteor shower, plus a waxing crescent moon in early August, when the annual Perseid meteor shower is rising to its peak.

-However, next month will stand as a major exception to this general rule.
-People in the United States will actually get to witness the new moon swinging in front of the sun, causing a total solar eclipse on August 21, 2017.

 People love to see the daytime moon.
 They wonder about it, and ask about it.
-Once, a reader in Kansas City wrote in with the name “children’s moon” to describe a moon visible during the day.
+Once, a reader in Kansas City wrote in with the name children’s moon to describe a moon visible during the day.
 She said this name stemmed from the idea that children can’t stay up at night late enough to see the moon when it appears only in darkness.

 That story prompted another reader to send in an alternate version for the origin of the name children’s moon.
 She wrote: